Ruislip: Toponymy

-At the time of Edward the Confessor, the manors of Ruislip and Ickenham belonged to a Saxon named Wulfward White, a thane of the king who owned land in 11 counties.
+At the time of Edward the Confessor, the manors of Ruislip and Ickenham belonged to Wulfward White, a thane of the king who owned land in 11 counties.
 Ruislip parish included what are now Ruislip, Northwood, Eastcote, Ruislip Manor and South Ruislip.
 Wulfward lost much of his land during the Norman conquest of England; Arnulf de Hesdin took control of Ruislip – his ownership is recorded within the 1086 Domesday Book.

 Ruislip appears in Domesday Book as Rislepe, thought to mean 'leaping place on the river where rushes grow', in reference to the River Pinn.
 It is formed from the Old English 'rysc' and 'hlȳp'.

 Translated from Latin, an entry reads:

 M. Arnulf [Ernulf] of Hesdin holds Rislepe [Ruislip].
 It is assessed for 30 hides.
 (Note: A hide was originally an amount of land suitable for supporting a household, but became a measure for assessing land for tax in Anglo-Saxon England.)
 Land for 20 ploughs.
 In lordship 11 hides; 3 ploughs there.
 There are 12 ploughs between the Frenchmen and the villagers; a further 5 possible.

 A priest, ½ hide; 2 villagers with 1 hide; 17 villagers, 1 virgate (Note: A virgate was a unit of land area measurement used in medieval England, and was held to be the amount of land that a team of two oxen could plough in a single annual season.) each; 10 villagers, ½ virgate each; 7 smallholders, 4 acres each; 8 cottagers; 4 slaves; 4 Frenchmen with 3 hides and 1 virgate.

 Pasture for the village livestock; a park for woodland beasts; woodland, 1500 pigs, and 20d too.